 We thought it would be nice to have a glass of Rosé.
 It wasn’t long before he brought us the two glasses of wine plus a small cooler with bottled water, which was a nice touch.
 Then he asked us what our room number was.
 Katherine quickly responded, can we just pay for this with cash?
 He said he would be back.

 You know, honestly, put aside the misunderstanding that we had, Maunday Beach was a little disappointing.
 The resort was gorgeous and the water looked great, but there was lots of seaweed.
 Not sure if it was just the day that we were there, though.
 Plus, it was confusing as to what part of the beach was open to the public.

 Stop 3: Meads Bay Beach

 There weren’t too many people on the beach, but amazingly enough, we ran into the couple we had met earlier on the ferry.
 They actually had a timeshare in the area and were planning on spending a week.

 Then it was time to head back to catch the ferry from Anguilla to St. Martin.
+It’s so nice that St. Maarten and Anguilla are so close to each other.
 We had such a fun day trip to Anguilla and the beaches were absolutely beautiful.
-I could see it being a great place to relax for even longer.
+It’s definitely one of the best day trips from St. Martin, but I could also see it being a great place to relax for even longer.